ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 Each module is about 100 lines of code, of which a third or so are newlines, and has thirty definitions that refer to definitions from other modules.
-The definitions are simple enough to be type checked very quickly, so the benchmark makes us focus mostly on parts of the compiler other than the type checker.
+The definitions are simple enough to be type checked very quickly, so the benchmark makes us focus mostly on other parts of the compiler.

 I'd also like to write about the type checker itself, but will save that for another post.